Executive Board

 Learn how to serve on the Executive Board.

-USEA Executive Board, 2023–2024
+USEA Executive Board, 2024–2025

-Mariam Manuel, President
+Mariam Manuel, Immediate Past President

 Instructional Assistant Professor / Master Teacher, University of Houston